Sincere GRATITUDE has the power to transform our entire being and our attitude towards performance…

 - Go to the piano… and sit as you normally would.

-- Close your eyes… and take three deep breathes… all the way into your belly… slowly in through your nose… and slowly out through your mouth.
+- Close your eyes… and take three deep breathes… all the way into your belly… slowly in through your nose… and slowly out through your pursed lips.

-- Now, with your eyes still closed… reach out with your hands and touch the keys… and realize what a privilege it is to have access to the remarkable instrument in front of you.
+- With your eyes still closed… reach out with your hands and touch the keys… and realize what a privilege it is to have access to the remarkable instrument in front of you.

-- Now, with your eyes still closed… think about the music you love to play… and realize what a privilege it is to have access to such a rich inheritance.
+- With your eyes still closed… think about the music you love to play… and realize what a privilege it is to have access to such a rich inheritance.

-- Now, with your eyes still closed… realize what a privilege it is to have the TIME to make music part of your life.
+- With your eyes still closed… realize what a privilege it is to have the time and freedom to make music part of your life.

 - Realize what a privilege it is to have… two good ears to hear… and two good eyes to see.

-- Now, with your eyes still closed, realize what a privilege it is to have the opportunity to share your love of music with others!
+- With your eyes still closed, realize what a privilege it is to have the opportunity to share your love of music with others!

-- Finally, feel your whole body relax and allow an easy smile to come to your face.
+- Finally, drop your shoulders and breathe deeply… feel your whole body relax… and allow an easy smile to come to your face.

 - Now we are ready to begin our work.